reza-pirshayan/bank-wire-transfer/README.md

 **Test philosophy based on Unit Testing by Vladimir Khorikov**:

-- Resilient to refactoring
+- Resistence to refactoring
-- Fail when behavior is incorrect
+- Protection against regression
-- Fast execution
+- Fast feedback
 - Maintainable

 **Tests are organized by layer**: